-The Company belongs to a group whose parent company is BAJAJ AUTO LTD. With N.I.F.
-N0098938-D, registered office at 51st, Corporate Building, Mumbai Pune Road, Akurdi, Pune, 411035 Maharashtra (India), which is also the Sole Shareholder of the Company and files consolidated financial statements in India.
+The Company belongs to a group whose parent company is BAJAJ AUTO LTD. with registered office at 51st, Corporate Building, Mumbai Pune Road, Akurdi, Pune, 411035 Maharashtra (India), which is also the Sole Shareholder of the Company and files consolidated financial statements in India.

-At 31 December 2023, the Company does not form a decision-making unit in accordance with Rule 13 of the Rules for the Preparation of Consolidated Financial Statements with other companies domiciled in Spain.
+At 31 December 2024, the Company does not form a decision-making unit in accordance with Rule 13 of the Rules for the Preparation of Consolidated Financial Statements with other companies domiciled in Spain